tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

     - only-multiline
   ```

-- use 2 spaces instead of 4 ones (in generated config)
+- use 2 spaces for indentation

   ```yaml
   indent: